Williamdst/dbt_artifacts/README.md

 #### Rules

 Enforced rules are defined within `tox.ini`.
 To view the full list of available rules and their configuration, see the [SQLFluff documentation](https://docs.sqlfluff.com/en/stable/rules.html).

+Tip - Output the mart to a separate schema.
+I personally use DBT_AUDIT Note - The package creates another two sets of tables (the source models and the stage views)
+Note: There is a potential error if the model information query text goes over the 1MB
+Note: How to revert back to the original package